arunksingh16/aws-cdk-examples/README.md

 # aws-cdk
 Defining AWS resources in your CDK app is exactly like defining any other construct.
 You create an instance of the construct class, pass in the scope as the first argument, the logical ID of the construct, and a set of configuration properties (props).
 - `cdk app` is a special root construct
+- cdk is idempotent (check resource hash in cfn using same app id or resource name, it will always produce the same.)

 ### cdk 2
 - Massive improvement
-- 1 npm library to install
+- 1 npm library to install.
+CDK 1 had indivisual library for each module.

 ### CDK CONSTRUCTS
 - LEVEL 0 - BASIC RES